How much blood do we have?

 Can a thin person donate blood ?

 You do not need to have a robust personality for blood donation.
 If your weight and Haemoglobin fulfill the criteria you can donate blood.
 Your weight and Haemoglobin is tested before you donate.
-People with more weight are healthier and have more blood to donate.
-Being overweight makes people less healthy.
-Overweight people may not necessarily have healthy blood to donate.

 Will I feel weak after donating blood?